rebassoo/plotting/README.md

 1) Submit to run batch jobs for all data/MC to make histogram files

        a) The scripts SubmittingToCondor*sh do this.
-An example of this is "./SubmittingToCondorE.sh 2021-01-24-Output",
-     where 2021-01-24-Output is the output directory all the histograms will be made in
+An example of this is "./SubmittingToCondorE.sh 2021-01-24-Output", where 2021-01-24-Output is the output directory all the histograms will be made in

-  b) The Submit*sh scripts call the files produceHistosSingle*-dilepton.txt, which in them have the commands to run on each sample
+       b) The Submit*sh scripts call the files produceHistosSingle*-dilepton.txt, which in theam have the commands to run on each sample

-  c) An example of running on a particular sample is: python histos_quick.py latest muon SingleMuon crab_Run2017F-withDilepton -b
-       histos_quick.py is what has the code to run over the ntuples, make cuts, and output the histograms to a root file
+       c) An example of running on a particular sample is: python histos_quick.py latest muon SingleMuon crab_Run2017F-withDilepton -b histos_quick.py is what has the code to run over the ntuples, make cuts, and output the histograms to a root file

 2) After all jobs are done there is some postprocessing that needs to be done